U.S. faces risk of government shutdown as Trump balks at COVID-19 relief deal

 The House plans to return on Dec.
 28 if Trump vetoes the defense-policy bill.
 That is the same day government funding is due to expire.

 In Georgia, where control of the U.S. Senate hangs on a pair of Jan.
-5 runoff elections, Democrats pressed incumbent Republican senators David Perdue and Kelly Loeffler to say whether they agreed with Trump that the $600 payments were too low.
-Neither campaign immediately responded to a request for comment.
+5 runoff elections, Democrats pressed incumbent Republican Senators David Perdue and Kelly Loeffler to say whether they agreed with Trump that the $600 payments were too low.
+Neither campaign responded to a request for comment.

-Congress is due to adjourn at the end of the year, which means the bill will be automatically vetoed after 10 days even if Trump takes no action, in what is known as a “pocket veto.”

 Trump sparked a record 35-day government shutdown two years ago when he rejected a federal spending bill over what he said was insufficient funding for building a U.S.-Mexico border wall.